 In a heavy pot heat the olive oil and saute the onion, celery and garlic.
 Cook about five minutes, stirring, until the onions are translucent.

-Add the leeks and stir well, saute for about two minutes, add the chicken broth, and season with salt and pepper.
+Add the leeks and stir well, saute for about two minutes, add the broth, and season with salt and pepper.
 Bring to a boil, lower the heat and simmer for 35 minutes.
 The leeks should be covered with liquid during cooking.
-If necessary add more chicken broth, or add water if you prefer.
+If necessary add more broth, or add water if you prefer.
 After about 35 minutes, stir in the rice, parsley, dill, and lemon juice.